derykmakgill/commonplace/_posts/2019-04-14-la-mazzolata.md

 Our goal should be to bear our misfortunes quietly, peacefully, and to never wish those same misfortunes upon others.

+In the following passage, two men are set to die by execution together for separate crimes.
+One of them is pardoned at the very last minute, and the remaining condemned man goes into a frenzy, demanding the other man die with him.

 <blockquote><p>'A pardon for Peppino!' yelled Andrea, entirely roused from the state of torpor into which he had seemed to be plunged.
 'Why a pardon for him and not for me?
 We were to die together.
 I was promised that he would die before me.
 You have no right to make me die alone.
 I don't want to die alone!'
 And he broke away from the two priests, twisting, shouting, bellowing, and making insane efforts to break the ropes binding his hands.</p>

 <p>The executioner made a sign to his two assistants, who jumped off the scaffold and seized the prisoner.</p>